-1. Sample ports must drain completely and not hold any water.
+1. Sample ports must have no gap below outflow port and drain completely without holding any water.
 Sample ports holding water will not be approved.
-2. Samples ports that are "straight-through" must be approved prior to the rough inspection.
+2. Samples ports that are "straight-through" are only permitted per special circumstance and must be approved prior to the rough inspection.
 Failure to do so may result in a failed inspection.
-3. Sample ports cannot be in a traffic area.
+3. Sample ports cannot be in a traffic area and must be accessible at all times.

-For more information please call the Industrial Waste Monitoring and Pretreatment office at (806) 775-3221
+For more information

+please call the Industrial

+Waste Monitoring and

+Pretreatment office at

+(806) 775-3221